Eddie Vincent, President

 The company's Edition Division binds long runs of art books, yearbooks, history books, textbooks, and more.
 The Harcourt division binds books in leather with hand tooling and gilt edges, fit for a king or collector.
 HF Group's AssureVault offers data backup/recovery and document storage and retrieval.
 Book Partners offers short run and POD book printing/binding services.
 RecordSave offers municipal record restoration and rebinding.
 Digital Solutions offers reformatting and digitization of books and documents.
 ECS Conservation offers the highest level book, document and paper conservation and restoration.
 The HFGroup and the venerable Acme Bookbinding merged in July 2012.

 Paul offers printing discounts to IPNE members; please email him for a quote.
-Based in Charlestown, MA, HF Group hosts most of the IPNE Metro Boston Branch meetups and our Annual Meeting.
+Based in Charlestown, MA, HF Group hosts many of the IPNE Metro Boston Branch meetups and our Annual Meeting.

-Paul graduated from Harvard College and enjoys adventure travel with his family.
+Paul is a graduate of Harvard College and enjoys adventure travel with his family.
+Adopt Paul!

 Under its Trillo Books imprint, Inkspokes is the publisher of Nelson's middle grade children's book series, the Tilley Pond Mouse books.
 The books are about a little mouse who, with his companions, travels into the wilds beyond his village of Tilley Pond.
 There's adventure, friendship and bits of courage mixed in but, more, the books attempt to spark imagination and kindness.